sholdee/caddy-proxy-cloudflare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [Cloudflare DNS-01 module](https://github.com/caddy-dns/cloudflare) and [Cloudflare IP module](https://github.com/WeidiDeng/caddy-cloudflare-ip).
+This image is designed to be used with Docker Compose and includes the following modules:

+* [Docker proxy module](https://github.com/lucaslorentz/caddy-docker-proxy) for Caddy configuration via Docker labels
+* [Cloudflare DNS-01 module](https://github.com/caddy-dns/cloudflare) for DNS-01 domain control validation and wildcard certs
+* [Cloudflare IP module](https://github.com/WeidiDeng/caddy-cloudflare-ip) for trusting proxy headers from Cloudflare CDN
+* [Crowdsec bouncer module](https://github.com/hslatman/caddy-crowdsec-bouncer) for layer 7 enforcement of Crowdsec decisions

 It is statically-linked and built with a non-root distroless base image that does not include a shell or other OS utilities.

-:notebook_with_decorative_cover: If you need more details about how to use this image I will advise you to go to his GitHub and review the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).
+:notebook_with_decorative_cover: If you need more details about how to configure Caddy via the Docker proxy module please refer to the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).

-It is useful if you are planning to use the reverse proxy from :tm: [Caddy](https://caddyserver.com/) together with [Let's Encrypt](https://letsencrypt.org/) and [Cloudflare DNS](https://www.cloudflare.com/dns/) as a challenge.

-The main purpose of creating this image is to have DNS challenge for **wildcard domains**.
+The main purpose of creating this image is to have DNS challenge for **wildcard domains** on Cloudflare and optional Crowdsec integration.
+With the Cloudflare IP module, we can dynamically trust their CDN IP addresses for Cloudflare-proxied domains, enabling Caddy to resolve the real client IP addresses for inbound connections.
+Crowdsec will then use this for layer 7 enforcement of decisions.

-Renovate scans for and submits pull requests for dependency updates as they become avaialable.
+Renovate scans for and submits pull requests for dependency updates as they become available.
 Whenever the repository is updated, a new image is built and pushed by Github Actions.

-:interrobang: Note: you will need **the scoped API token** for this setup.
-Please analyze this **[link](https://github.com/libdns/cloudflare#authenticating)**.
+:interrobang: Note: you will need a **scoped API token** for this setup.
+Please refer to this **[link](https://github.com/libdns/cloudflare#authenticating)**.

 <!-- GETTING STARTED -->
 ## Getting Started